 “I can’t do this.
 I don’t know how much more I can take.”
-“I think I’m going to have a nervous breakdown.” ” I never 057knew someone could cause me so much intense heartache.
+“I think I’m going to have a nervous breakdown.” ” I never knew someone could cause me so much intense heartache.
 This feels unbearable.”
 “To tell you the truth, I’m so wrecked over my child I’ve been thinking about ending my life.”
 My husband and I talk to hurting moms and dads all the time.
 Comments like these are common.
 I’ve thought them myself.
 What about you, dear parent?

 How is your heart today?
 If your child has an issue that’s impacting you: alcohol, weed, heroin or some other drug, repeated self-harm, addicted to pornography or video games, incarcerated, starves or binges with food, has a mental illness or struggles with suicidal thoughts, then you’re in pain – agonizing pain.